Workable/diamorphosis/README.md

 # env2Conf

-Use a JSON file to configure your application for different environments (NODE_ENV).
+Use JSON file(s) to configure your application for different environments (NODE_ENV).
 Overwrite the config values using ENV vars.
 Supports defaults.
 Supports nested values.